sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 **Goals**

 * Enable support for defining `additionalPrinterColumns` using **CEL expressions** in CustomResourceDefinitions (CRDs).
-* Leverage CEL’s capabilities to allow expressive, type-safe logic for formatting and displaying CR instances in `kubectl get` outputs.
-* Ensure consistency in validation and cost enforcement by reusing existing CEL cost models already integrated across the Kubernetes project.
-* Evaluate CEL expressions during `Table` responses (e.g., `kubectl get`), enabling runtime column rendering based on the resource state.
-* Apply `type` and `format` attributes to CEL expressions just as they are for `jsonPath`.
 * Allow CEL-based and JSONPath-based `additionalPrinterColumns` to coexist in the same CRD.
 Although, each `additionalPrinterColumn` must use either `jsonPath` or a CEL `expression` field to define the column, not both.
 However, you can define multiple columns in the same CRD, with some using `jsonPath` and others using CEL `expression` independently.
-* Maintain backward compatibility; CRDs using `jsonPath` for `additionalPrinterColumns` remain fully supported.
-* Ensure safe and predictable behavior when CEL expressions fail at runtime—fallback to empty columns and log errors.
+(TODO: fix it)

 **Non-goals**

-* This enhancement complements existing support—it does not modify, replace, or phase out JSONPath-based column definitions.
+* Modify, replace, or phase out JSONPath-based column definitions.
 * Expanding CEL’s access scope beyond the current design constraints (e.g., no access to arbitrary `metadata.*` fields beyond `name` and `generateName`).
-* Allowing side effects or mutations in CEL expressions; CEL remains read-only and deterministic.
+Refer caveats for information.
+(TODO:)
+* Changes to `kubectl` or other clients are required.

+---

 * CEL expressions are compiled at CRD creation time—first during validation via [`ValidateCustomResourceColumnDefinition(...)`](https://github.com/kubernetes/kubernetes/blob/b35c5c0a301d326fdfa353943fca077778544ac6/staging/src/k8s.io/apiextensions-apiserver/pkg/apis/apiextensions/validation/validation.go#L789-L790), and again when setting up the table convertor via [`tableconvertor.New(...)`](https://github.com/kubernetes/kubernetes/blob/b35c5c0a301d326fdfa353943fca077778544ac6/staging/src/k8s.io/apiextensions-apiserver/pkg/registry/customresource/tableconvertor/tableconvertor.go#L39-L41).
 They are then evaluated at runtime when [printing columns during resource listing](https://github.com/kubernetes/kubernetes/blob/b35c5c0a301d326fdfa353943fca077778544ac6/staging/src/k8s.io/apiextensions-apiserver/pkg/registry/customresource/tableconvertor/tableconvertor.go#L115-L135).
 This feature does not support recompiling CEL expressions at runtime—changes require re-applying the CRD.

-* No changes to `kubectl` or other clients are required; CEL evaluation is handled entirely server-side.
+* Leverage CEL’s capabilities to allow expressive, type-safe logic for formatting and displaying CR instances in `kubectl get` outputs.
+* Ensure consistency in validation and cost enforcement by reusing existing CEL cost models already integrated across the Kubernetes project.
+* Evaluate CEL expressions during `Table` responses (e.g., `kubectl get`), enabling runtime column rendering based on the resource state.
+* Apply `type` and `format` attributes to CEL expressions just as they are for `jsonPath`.
+* Maintain backward compatibility; CRDs using `jsonPath` for `additionalPrinterColumns` remain fully supported.
+* Ensure safe and predictable behavior when CEL expressions fail at runtime—fallback to empty columns and log errors.

+---

 ### Non-Goals